 I thought it would be helpful to anyone who stumbles across my blog to actually go a little deeper into the subject…which starts with me.

 Dust: An Elysian Tale | Humble Heart LLC | Microsoft Studios

 Welcome to the final day of Gaming Month 2.0!
-Today’s selection is Dust: An Elysian Tale, a fun action RPG created by one-man team Dean Dodrill, the developer, animator, and sole employee at Humble Heart LLC.
-Dust: An Elysian Tale was published by Microsoft Studios in May 2013 for Steam.
+Today’s selection is Dust: An Elysian Tail, a fun action RPG created by one-man team Dean Dodrill, the developer, animator, and sole employee at Humble Heart LLC.
+Dust: An Elysian Tail was published by Microsoft Studios in May 2013 for Steam.
 Continue reading